Comparison Table At A Glance

 Why do some dispensaries only sell indoor cannabis?

-Indoor was the dominant cultivation method during the medical cannabis era because pesticide pressure and pest control could be managed in a sealed environment.
-Adult-use NYS regulation allows outdoor and greenhouse, and the market has rebalanced toward all three methods.
+Indoor was the dominant method during the medical era because pest pressure was easier to manage in a sealed room.
+Adult-use rules in New York allow outdoor and greenhouse as well, and the market now includes all three.
 The Alchemy carries flower from all three methods at both Chelsea and Flatiron.

 Can I tell from the jar whether it is indoor, outdoor, or greenhouse?

 Yes, two ways.
-The QR-linked COA lists cultivation type, cultivator, and harvest date.
-Visual cues (bud density, trichome coverage, color variation, bud structure) also distinguish the three methods to a trained eye.
-Ask the budtender at either location to walk through the cultivation method and the visual indicators.
+The QR-linked Certificate of Analysis lists the cultivation type, cultivator, and harvest date.
+Visual cues such as bud density, trichome coverage, color variation, and structure also distinguish the three to a trained eye.
+Ask a budtender at either store to walk through the indicators.

 Which is best for new users?

-Are Hudson Valley craft greenhouse cultivars worth the premium over commodity outdoor?
+Are craft greenhouse cultivars worth a premium over commodity outdoor?

 Does indoor cannabis have more pesticide residue?